 Incorporate protein sources like unsweetened nut butter, tofu, or plant-based protein powders to maintain steady energy levels and support muscle growth and repair.

-Plant-based protein is important in a smoothie because it helps support muscle growth and repair, maintains energy levels, and promotes a balanced diet.
+Plant-based protein is vital in a smoothie because it helps support muscle growth and repair, maintains energy levels, and promotes a balanced diet.
 By including plant-based protein sources like legumes, nuts, seeds, or protein powders, you can ensure your smoothie provides essential amino acids and nutrients for optimal health.
 Additionally, plant-based proteins are often more sustainable and environmentally friendly than animal-based proteins, making them a conscientious choice for your smoothie and overall dietary habits.

 Low-carb milk alternatives